SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Granting_admin_consent.md

 # Granting admin consent

-In order to use the Chat Integration functionality for Microsoft Teams, admin consent has to be granted for some permissions, e.g. to create Teams and Channels.
+In order to use the Chat Integration functionality for Microsoft Teams, admin consent has to be granted for some permissions, e.g. to create Teams, Channels and add members to a Team.
 After consent is granted, the Microsoft tenant has to be configured for your Cloud Connected organization.

 To grant admin consent and configure your tenant: